-The Digital Studies Institute at the University of Michigan is excited to announce its second annual Digital IDEAS Summer Institute.
+The Digital Studies Institute at the University of Michigan is excited to host its third annual Digital IDEAS Summer Institute.
 Drawing on the acronym Inclusion-Diversity-Equity-Access-Success, each year’s program focuses on a new pressing issue at the intersection of technology and social justice.
-In 2021 we launched DISCO: The Digital Inquiry, Speculation, Collaboration, & Optimism Network, and in 2022 we will explore the Critical Access movement and the relationships between technology and disability justice.

 Cost of Attendance

-Applications are due by Monday, February 21, 2022, and all applicants will be notified of their acceptance status (including financial support) by March 15, 2022.
+Applications are due by February 23, 2024.
+All applicants will be notified of their acceptance status (including financial support) by March 2024.

-Please contact Zaineb Al-Kalby at email@example.com if you have any questions about the application.
+Please contact Sarah Torsch at firstname.lastname@example.org if you have any questions about the application or need additional assistance.